 Here’s a short example of how to set up the HTML

 For form action – you need to make sure that it’s your Pardot form handler endpoint URL

 For method – it needs to equal post

 For input – make sure to include all of the form handler fields that you mapped to the existing form

 For type – make sure to select the right type

-For required – make sure to include this if you have any fields that you want the user to conduct a specific action (either filling out a specific field or clicking on the form submit button).
+For required – make sure to include this if you have any custom fields that you want the user to conduct a specific action (either filling out a specific field or clicking on the form submit button).